attractivechaos/kann/README.md

 base and only depends on the standard C library.
-In comparison to other lightweight frameworks such as [tiny-dnn][td], KANN is still smaller, more efficient and much more versatile, supporting RNN, VAE and non-standard neural networks that often lack in these lightweight frameworks.
+In comparison to other lightweight frameworks such as [tiny-dnn][td], KANN is still smaller, more efficient and much more versatile, supporting RNN, VAE and non-standard neural networks that often fail these lightweight frameworks.

 KANN could be potentially useful when you want to experiment small to medium neural networks in C/C++, to deploy no-so-large models without worrying about